 The Example: contributing $55,000 in 2018 to the TSP from a combat zone with the DoD BRS match

 This example comes from a series of e-mails with the Federal Retirement Thrift Investment Board (the government agency which runs the TSP) and the DoD BRS office.
 I’ve shared those e-mails with other military financial bloggers and they may be writing their own posts on the subject.

 This is one of the examples used at the FRTIB for the training of TSP employees, and they’re reportedly working on more comprehensive guidance for servicemembers.
 (I’m not sure when it’ll be released but I’ll update this post.)
 I’ve already asked the BRS office to connect us bloggers with the FRTIB so that we can continue the conversation and get specific links to the tax code.

 The DoD BRS office also asked me to pass on:

 Individual service member who are impacted by this should contact the TSP call center or a tax adviser for guidance on the impacts of IRS regulations on their contributions.”

-Until we get the IRC references from the CPAs and the lawyers, please feel free to refer to this post with the DoD BRS office, DFAS, the TSP, and your pay/personnel office.
+Until we get Now that we have the IRC references and clarifications from the CPAs and the lawyers, please feel free to refer to this post with the DoD BRS office, DFAS, the TSP, and your pay/personnel office.
 This example is how the system is supposed to work.
 The BRS software implementation in the DFAS and TSP computer networks has hopefully fixed any glitches from 2017 or earlier.

 At the end of this example I’ve included a screen capture of a spreadsheet and a link to the Google Sheet where you can tweak your own numbers.